alex-ball/HowTo-DataImpact/how-to-measure-impact.md

   * widespread use of software they have written;
   * reuse of data they have shared;
   * appearance of their monographs in course reading lists;
-  * adoption of their ideas by industry;
+  * adoption of their ideas by industry or government;
   * invitations to speak to the media.

 This is a particular concern as,